Skip to main content

 KeySuggested region scopePurpose

-#testAll usersConnection testing.
-Bots may auto-reply to test, ping, or path where available.
+#testau-nsw or IATAConnection testing.
+Bots may auto-reply to test, ping, or path.

 #sydneyau-nsw-sydSydney metro conversation and coordination.